a-sit-plus/wallet-issuing-backend/README.md

       key: {{ KEY_CONFIG }}
 ```

+Options for credential issuance under `backend.credentials`:
-Set `backend.credentials.one-credential-per-device-binding=true` if existing credentials for the same device binding should be revoked when a new credential is issued (e.g. as it is the case for PupilIds).
+ - Set `backend.credentials.one-credential-per-device-binding=true` if existing credentials for the same device binding should be revoked when a new credential is issued (e.g. as it is the case for PupilIds).

+Options for pictures in credentials under `backend.credentials.pictures`:
+ - `compress=true` to enable compressing
+ - `format=webp` to enable compressing pictures into WebP format
+ - `quality=30` to set the level of compression
+ - `scale=true` to enable scaling
+ - `height=154` to set the height of the scaled picture
+ - `width=120` to set the width of the scaled picture

 Alternative configuration for the device binding authentication (i.e. the validation of the ext. nonce provided by the Wallet App):